 UCAS code: ArtsEd does not subscribe to UCAS.
 All applications should be made online through our website.

 What next?
-Applications for 2021 entry are now closed.
+Applications for 2022 entry will open soon.

 What else?
 If you need to work whilst you study, then why not take a look at our Part-Time Foundation Acting Course as an alternative training option.
 With evening sessions spread over two terms, this course might be a good fit.